zachariaheberle/dcps3_toolkit/analysis/Documentation.md

 2. Check if you can SSH into the Nexys board (`pi@nexys_ddmtd_dcps3`).
 3. Disconnect from the SSH session.
 4. Open the Jupyter Notebook.
-5. Run all cells within the PLL config section.
+5. Run all relevant cells necessary for data taking and plotting
-6. Run the relevant cells in the Data Acquisition section.
-7. Run the Test DCPS code.

 ## DCPS3: Setting Values